genesith/genesith.github.io/_pages/about.md

   - /about.html
 ---

-Hi.
-My name is Eugene and I work at S2W Inc., where I am a senior researcher in the AI Team.
-Prior to this, I recieved my Bachelor's and Master's degrees at KAIST.
+Hi, my name is Eugene.
+Right now I work at S2W Inc., where I am a senior researcher in the AI Team.
+I work on applying NLP methods to detect and interpret various forms of cybercrime.
+I am also working on automatic processing of cyber threat intelligence (CTI) information.

-(The site is currently a work in progress, thanks for checking by!)
+I am most interested in how to make models adapt to new or changing information.
+Currently, I work with retrieval as a way of augmenting nonparametric knowledge.
+In the long term, I believe interpreting parameterized knowledge will lead to more sophisticated methods of augmentation.

+Prior to all of this, I received my Bachelor's and Master's degrees at KAIST.
+During this time I engaged with a number of topics including media bias (Master's), computer vision (Bachelor's), and physics (minor).

 <!--